stphdenis/graphql-api-schema/README.md

 # graphql-api-schema

-Generates objects from GraphQLSchema to give simple way to navigate into with `typescript`.
+Generates a simple schema from GraphQLSchema to give simple way to navigate into with `typescript`.

+Can generate and update a JSON file each time `apiSchema` is modified by a new `graphQLSchema`.

+The JSON file hydrate `apiSchema` at initialisation when `graphQLSchema` is not given.

 ## Examples